-The caught in equipment injury attorneys at the Law Offices of Jeffrey S. Glassman have been fighting for the rights of Boston construction workers and their families for more than two decades and making sure that negligent contractors and property owners pay the price for unsafe jobsites.
+The caught in equipment injury attorneys at the Jeffrey Glassman Injury Lawyers have been fighting for the rights of Boston construction workers and their families for more than two decades and making sure that negligent contractors and property owners pay the price for unsafe jobsites.
 Our law firm has a proven track record of securing large settlements and verdicts for construction accident victims.

 We encourage you to contact us today for a free legal consultation.All Construction Workers Are at Risk for Caught-in or Caught-Between Accidents